 “E-Commerce and Dot-Com Bankruptcies: Assumption, Assignment and Rejection of Executory Contracts, Including Intellectual Property Agreements, and Related Issues Under Sections 365(c), 365(e) and 365(n) of the Bankruptcy Code,” American Bankruptcy Institute Law Journal (December 2000).

 In The Market

-- Primoff and Yates Shortlisted for Americas Women in Business Law Awards April 13, 2016 • Recognitions
+- Primoff Named Best in Insolvency & Restructuring at Americas Women in Business Law Awards August 22, 2016 • Recognitions

 - Best Lawyers 2017 Recognizes 41 Kaye Scholer Lawyers August 15, 2016 • Recognitions